 How to Make Instant Pot Chicken Noodle Soup

-Cook the onions, carrots, garlic, and celery in a little olive oil in the inner pot of the Instant Pot by turning on the saute function and adjust it to the medium heat setting.
+Cook the onions, carrots, garlic, and celery in a little olive oil in the inner pot of the Instant Pot for three to four minutes by turning on the saute function and adjust it to the medium heat setting.

 Don't wait for the display to say 'hot', add oil right away and cook for two to three minutes, stirring all the time, then turn it off.

 Now add the cooked cut up chicken, gluten free elbow pasta and 6 cups of the homemade chicken broth, salt and pepper and stir well.

 Lock the lid, turn the steam release vent to 'sealing' and using the manual setting, adjust it to cook for 4 minutes at High Pressure, then carefully quick release.

 NOTE: - If you use a different pasta brand from the one I used (see recipe notes) the cook time may be different.

 Taste it and add more salt and pepper if desired, stir in the chopped fresh parsley.

 READY MADE CHICKEN BROTH - yes, you can use store bought chicken broth but I really think that the soup will be lacking in flavor as the best part of this soup is the broth made from the chicken.
 I'd also wait until the soup is cooked before you add salt, store bought chicken broth and bullion cubes can be high in salt.